reduxjs/redux/docs/recipes/WritingTests.md

 :::info

+For background on why we recommend integration-style tests, see:

-See [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details) for Kent C. Dodds' thoughts on why he recommends avoiding testing implementation details.
+- Kent C Dodds: [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details): thoughts on why he recommends avoiding testing implementation details.
+- Mark Erikson: [Blogged Answers: The Evolution of Redux Testing Approaches](https://blog.isquaredsoftware.com/2021/06/the-evolution-of-redux-testing-approaches/): thoughts on how Redux testing has evolved from 'isolation' to 'integration' over time.

 :::

-### Setting Up
+## Setting Up

 Redux can be tested with any test runner, however in the examples below we will be using [Jest](https://facebook.github.io/jest/), a popular testing framework.
 Note that it runs in a Node environment, so you won't have access to the real DOM.